Semi-Supervised Learning for Deep Causal Generative Models: Conclusion

-Yasin Ibrahim is supported by the EPSRC Centre for Doctoral Training in Health Data Science (EP/S02428X/1).
+Yasin Ibrahim and Hermione Warr are supported by the EPSRC Centre for Doctoral Training in Health Data Science (EP/S02428X/1).
 The authors also acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work (http://dx.doi.org/10.5281/zenodo.22558).

+The authors have no competing interests to declare that are relevant to the content of this article. \end{credits}